go-pg/pg/README.md

 - No `rows.Close` to manually manage connections.
 - go-pg automatically maps rows on Go structs and slice.
-- go-pg is at least 3x faster than GORM on querying 100 rows from table.
+- go-pg is 2x-10x faster than GORM on querying 100 rows from table.

     ```
     BenchmarkQueryRowsGopgOptimized-4	   10000	    158443 ns/op	   83432 B/op	     625 allocs/op